T-1996/BotDevCurriculum/readme.md

     - This week is all about supplementary materials

 - [Additional materials](https://github.com/BotDevLLC/BotDevCurriculum/blob/master/Additional_Materials/How_to_edit_in_markdown_language.md)
-    - How to edit in Markdownl Language
+    - How to edit in Markdown Language